Parasin/MEAN-Decision-Tree/Documentation/Documentation.md

 <a name="mean"></a>
 ###MEAN Stack
 We will be using the MEAN stack instead of LAMP or WAMP because of its flexibility and its use of JSON.
-It uses for applications together to make a server:
+It uses four applications together to make a server:

 1.	`MongoDB` – For database storage
 2.	`Express.js` – Web framework for `Node.js` to quickly make web applications